 1. Identify the symptoms

 Partners and family members must educate themselves about PPD and learn to recognize the symptoms of anxiety and depression.
-“If you see signs, urge her to see a health care provider,” suggests the American Psychiatric Association.
+If you can identify signs, then it is best to consult a healthcare provider as soon as possible.

 3. Be supportive